Jupiter Personal Injury Lawyer

 1. Commitment – We Have a Long History of Serving Palm Beach County

-Our main office has been located on South Dixie Highway since 2000, and we have been serving members of the Palm Beach County community since 1993.
-We have offices throughout the county – including in Jupiter – and we are 100 percent devoted to helping our friends and neighbors win the compensation that they deserve.
+Our main office has been located in West Palm Beach since 2000, and we have served the Palm Beach County community members since 1993.
+We have offices throughout the county – including in Jupiter – and we are 100 percent devoted to helping our friends and neighbors win the compensation they deserve.

-2. Hands-On Legal Representation – To Us, You’re More than a Case File
+2. Hands-On Legal Representation – To, You’re More than a Case File

 At some firms, they make you feel privileged if you ever get to speak with an attorney.
-At Brian D. Guralnick Injury Lawyers, Brian works with each client personally throughout the course of their claims.
-With us, you are so much more than just a case file.
-We get to know all of our clients personally, and our entire team takes a hands-on approach to fighting to protect our clients’ rights.
+At Brian D. Guralnick Injury Lawyers, Brian works with each client personally throughout their claims.
+With you, you are so much more than just a case file.
+We get to know our clients personally, and our entire team takes a hands-on approach to fight to protect our client’s rights.